Shift-Symmetric Configurations in Two-Dimensional Cellular Automata: Irreversibility, Insolvability, and Enumeration: Shift-Symmetric Configuration Detection

-For practical reasons, e.g., to find whether a current system's configuration is shift-symmetric and take an action (restart), we provide an algorithm to effectively detect an occurrence of shift-symmetry.
+For practical reasons, e.g., to test whether a current system's configuration is shift-symmetric, and if yes take an action (restart), we provide an algorithm to effectively detect an occurrence of shift-symmetry.

-First, to find out whether a configuration is shift-symmetric by a shift $\mathbf{v}$ we start at a cell $\mathbf{w} = (0,0)$ and check if all the cells at the orbit $\mathbf{w} \oplus i \mathbf{v}$ are in the same state.
-If yes, we repeat this process for the next orbit and so on, moving in arbitrary but fixed order (e.g., left-right up-down), until we check all the cells.
+First, to find out whether a configuration is shift-symmetric by a shift $\mathbf{v}$ we start at a corner cell $\mathbf{w} = (0,0)$ and check if all the cells at the orbit $\mathbf{w} \oplus i \mathbf{v}$ are in the same state.
+If yes, we repeat this process for the next orbit and so on, moving in an arbitrary but fixed order (e.g., left-right up-down), until we check all the cells.
 If a cell has been visited before we skip it and move on until we find an unvisited cell, which marks a start of the next orbit.
 Also, if the test fails at any point, a configuration is non-shift-symmetric (by $\mathbf{v}$), and the process can be terminated.
 Otherwise, the property holds for all the cells and a configuration is shift-symmetric.

 To determine whether a configuration is shift-symmetric globally, a naive way would be to try all possible non-zero vectors $\mathbf{v}$ and check if any of them passes the aforementioned procedure.
-Luckily, as we discovered in Section \ref{sec:symmetric-configs} each configuration shift-symmetry ``overlaps" with mutually-independent generators from $G_n$.
-Recall that these generators are defined by prime factors
+Luckily, as we discovered in Section \ref{sec:symmetric-configs} each configuration shift-symmetry ``overlaps'' with mutually-independent generators from $G_n$.
+Recall that these generators are defined by prime factors and their total number $|G_n| = \omega(n) + \sum_{i = 1}^{\omega(n)} p_i$ is significantly smaller than $n^2$.